Religion Hearts Newborn Penii

 Now do me a favor and re-read that headline: “Baby's Death Renews Debate Over a Circumcision Ritual.”
 That middle part, where it uses the word “debate,” that's where it gets a bit disconcerting.
 (I mean, aside from the revelation that rabbis remove foreskin with their mouths!)

-There are plenty of weird religious practices taking place at any given moment in between the boundaries of the great and eagle-laden America.
+There are plenty of weird religious practices taking place at any given moment in between the boundaries of our great and eagle-laden America.
 And they're allowed because of our glorious Constitution and the “freedom of religion” contained within.
-That ripped-from-the-headlines practice in Mormonia of baptising the undead for their post-apocalyptic army or whatever?
+That ripped-from-the-headlines practice in Mormonia of baptizing the undead for their post-apocalyptic army or whatever?
 Without a doubt, it's insane.
 And there's a moral gray area of whether or not living people should be making decisions for the dead.
 But, really, putting a dead person on a special kind of list that says, “Guess what, you're a Mormon now, no take-backs!” isn't really going to make their day a bummer.
 So debate that one away.
 Have at it.

 But there are certain practices that we have to apply some kind of common sense algorithm to instead of just giving it the blanket “it's just a quirk in their religion” shrug.
 Say, a practice where a grown man uses his mouth to remove the severed foreskin of a newborn baby?
 In what other realm than the Great State of Religion would an activity like that not only be allowed but, if not fully accepted, also be argued and discussed without its constituents being branded as insane?